hickelsoft/dbtool/README.md

 - Mostly used/tested with Microsoft SQL Server.
 Other DBMS might not be as stable.

-- CANNOT be used to view or change databases of HickelSOFT CORAplus and HickelSOFT HS-Info 2.0
+- CANNOT be used to view or change databases of HickelSOFT CORA*plus* and HickelSOFT HS-Info 2.0

 ## Screenshots